RCand/maritima/README.md

 ```

 ## Insert data and parameters
+The header of the file containing the data must be erased.
+The first line has to be the one with the data (no blank lines).

 In order to insert the data, you have to put the .dat file in the same folder where the .py program is and write the path as follows:
 ```python
 # File .dat reading and array creation